 it’s rarely the case for women.
 Good sex requires safety, care and effort.
 (If you want to look at a single criterion - for a male it is usually easy to experience an orgasm during each intercourse; rarely is this the case for a female.)

-And even if a woman is up for one night stand, most likely she doesn’t want to be treated as an object.
+And even if a woman is up for one-night stand, most likely she doesn’t want to be treated as an object.
 A man using her only as a means for his pleasure will rarely put effort into pleasing her.
-He may not even treat her as an individual, rather that a woman (which many women find off-putting, even at the subconscious level).
+He may not even treat her as an individual, rather than a woman (which many women find off-putting, even at the subconscious level).

 - Based on data from Sexual Regret - Tests of Competing Explanations of Sex Differences by Leif Edward Ottesen Kennair, Mons Bendixen, David M. Buss in Evolutionary Psychology (2016)

 Additionally, if there are many eyes looking at a bar, or many Tinder messages, it is harder to find genuinely interested guys (who may be shy) among the crowd of false-positives who spam her.
 If she is interested in a one life stand, it gets even trickier.

 There is a stereotype that women do not like sex, and use it as a bargaining chip- e.g. to maintain a relationship.
 Well, from my experience, most women love great sex, and are enthralled by its vision.
 The key things are: